 Before Electrophysiological testing, doctors relied on Holter monitors or Event monitors to treat patients with irregular heartbeats.
 A patient wore a monitor to record their heartbeat throughout the day.
 The patient's heartbeat was also monitored through stress tests, such as exercising on a treadmill or bicycle, to record different arrhythmias.
 Results were compared with data obtained from former heart arrhythmia patients, and doctors would make educated guesses about irregular heartbeat causes.

 Today, Electrophysiology takes away this guesswork.
-Electrophysiology tests and heart mapping offer quick and accurate real time information to treat patients effectively with arrythmia.
+Electrophysiology tests and mapping offer quick and accurate real time information to treat patients effectively with arrythmia.

 Current alternatives for Electrophysiology

 Vagal Maneuvers: The at-home remedy for fast heartbeats hasn’t been popular since the early 1900’s.
 VM requires the patient to hold their breathe, place their face in ice water, and coughing to slow down heart rate.
 VM doesn’t work for all arrhythmia types.

 Medications: Although effective, medications are a short-term solution for irregular heart rhythm.
 Doctors typically prescribe a blood-thinning medication to prevent blood clots from forming around the heart.

 Cardioversion: This procedure is a form of shock therapy and only used in unique arrhythmia cases.
 It requires multiple attempts which can be a burden to the consumer.